 Nick’s clinical areas of interest include rehabilitation for the aging athlete and the younger developing athlete.
 Proper postural alignment to decrease back and neck pain is a foundation of his ergonomic assessments.
 He applies these same principals of training to all patients to improve activity level, general health, quality of life and everyday function.
 Manual Therapies including myofascial release, joint mobilizations and proprioceptive neuromuscular facilitation are hands-on techniques he uses daily.
 Nick’s professional focus is helping patients develop a healthy exercise approach that decreases the chance of injury and disease over a lifetime.

 Nick feels very fortunate to be able to serve patients as a Physical Therapist and is committed to the development of the next generation of clinicians.
-Nick has been a clinical instructor for the University of Nebraska Medical Center for over 12 years and currently serves on the admissions board for the UNMC Physical Therapy Department.
+Nick has been a clinical instructor for the University of Nebraska Medical Center since 2001 and currently serves on the admissions board for the UNMC Physical Therapy Department.
 He has been mentoring young, aspiring professionals since 2000.
 He has seen many of them achieve exceptional accolades including Regent’s Scholarships and The Mary McMillan Scholarship Award, the highest scholastic honor presented annually by the American Physical Therapy Association.